POPIA in practice

 this training as part of their annual Compliance Training and Awareness plan to assist the business

-8. It is recommended that Employers make use of the relevant Information Security Management
+with their training needs.
+The same applies to annual refresher POPIA training. - It is recommended that Employers make use of the relevant Information Security Management

-System (ISMS) data loss and/or data sharing monitoring tools as one form of risk mitigation against unauthorised sharing of company information and PI, as well as consider the Organisational, Physical, Technical and People ISO27001 control requirements.
+System (ISMS) data loss and/or data sharing monitoring tools as one form of risk mitigation against unauthorised sharing of company information and PI, as well as consider the Organisational, Physical, Technical and People ISO27001 control requirements. - The Employer may also want to consider updating its Privacy Notice to include reference to

 Employees with own business interests as set out in the below example: